Predictive complexity of quantum subsystems: Methods and Definitions

+The relation clearly depends on the time horizon.
+In relativistic systems and in a case where $A$ is taken to be a compact spatial region, this would translate into a spatial horizon distance $r_\text{h} = t_\text{h}/c$.
+By relativistic causality, we expect all states of $\mathcal{H}_B$ that only differ in their configurations at distances from $A$ greater than $r_\text{h}$ to be equivalent to each other.
+We have similar expectations for quantum systems obeying a Lieb-Robinson bound, since this similarly limits the speed of propagation of information \cite{lieb1972finite}.
+In that case, though, exponentially small corrections are allowed.
+This is where small corrections to the right hand side of eq.~\eqref{eq:equiv2} could be important.
+We are interested in the states in $\mathcal{H}_B$ that can be partitioned into equivalence classes in terms of their effect on the subsystem $A$.
+We will explicitly see how this works in the case of the Heisenberg model below.

-We're interested in equivalencies that are physically meaningful.
-Given the linear structure of $\mathcal{H}$, it's natural to require the equivalence classes to be linear subspaces.
-Or rather, projective subspaces, since we are ultimately interested in normalized state vectors and density operators.\footnote{We're alluding to the idea of \emph{projective Hilbert space}, or ray space, which is the space formed from Hilbert space by taking the quotient by the relation $\ket\psi \sim z \ket\psi$, where $z$ is any non-zero complex number, and can be thought of as the space of physically distinct states in $\mathcal{H}$. \cite{Ashtekar:1997ud, 2021PhRvA.103f2218A}} We show that this is the case for the predictive equivalence defined by eq.~\eqref{eq:equiv}.
-Let $\ket{\phi_1}, \ket{\phi_2} \in \mathcal{H}_B$ be normalized, orthogonal state vectors that are equivalent to each other.
-Then let $\ket{\phi_3} = a_1 \ket{\phi_1} + a_2 \ket{\phi_2} \neq 0$ with $|a_1|^2 + |a_2|^2 = 1$, i.e., an arbitrary normalized linear combination.
-Then
+As we will see, the linear and inner product structure of $\mathcal{H}$ combined with the unitary evolution operator naturally gives rise to equivalence classes that can be thought of as parallel affine subspaces, akin to superselection sectors.
+They may also be interpreted as projective subspaces in projective Hilbert space, which can be a useful perspective since it quotients out un-normalized state vectors and we are ultimately interested in normalized states and density operators.\footnote{Projective Hilbert space, or ray space, is the space formed from Hilbert space by taking the quotient by the relation $\ket\psi \sim z \ket\psi$, where $z$ is any non-zero complex number.
+It can be thought of as the space of physically distinct states in $\mathcal{H}$ \cite{Ashtekar:1997ud, 2021PhRvA.103f2218A, e26030225}.}